Vertexvis/vertex-api-client-node/README.md

 ## Usage

-If you're not an existing Vertex customer, [contact us](https://developer.vertexvis.com/docs/support) for a free account.
+If you're not an existing Vertex customer, [sign up for a free account](https://aws.amazon.com/marketplace/pp/B08PP264Z1?stl=true).

 Install the client and export your credentials.